jakobharder/anno1800-jakobs-mods/README.md

 - @m_belonosov, redzmey1 for Russian translation
 - MSHS for Korean translation
 - @Petritant for French translation
-- Aveneger432 for Polish translation
+- HeroOfOlympus, Aveneger432 for Polish translation
 - darknesswei for Chinese translation